 I am a Principal Lecturer at Portsmouth Law School, specialising in property law.
 My research focuses on the law of succession, and my chapter Banks v Goodfellow (1870): Defining Testamentary Capacity was published in Landmark Cases in Succession Law in autumn 2019: https://www.bloomsburyprofessional.com/uk/landmark-cases-in-succession-law-9781509919000/

 I studied Philosophy at Pembroke College, Cambridge before taking the CPE and the Legal Practice Course at the College of Law, York.
 I qualified as a solicitor in 1998, and specialised in commercial property.
 I taught on the LLB, the Post-Graduate Diploma in Law and the Legal Practice Course at Manchester Metropolitan University before joining the University of Portsmouth as a Senior Lecturer in 2013.

 I am interested in all aspects of property law, in particular the interaction between equity and land law.
 My current research focuses on the law of succession.
 I have resarched issues relating to testamentary capacity, and have recently carried out research into the operation of dispensing powers in other common law jurisdictions.
-In 2016 I was invited to talk to the Law Commission as part of their consultation on reform of the law of Wills.
+I am currently a member of the Law Society's Wills & Equity Committee.

 I teach land law, equity & trusts and the law of succession, in addition to the conveyancing part of the CILEx module.
 I have also taught family law in the past, and have extensive experience of teaching on post-graduate professional law courses.